Master Account

 How Master Accounts Work

-The mechanics of a master account revolve around **aggregation** and **allocation**.
-1. **Aggregation:** The manager views the total buying power and positions of all linked sub-accounts.
+The underlying mechanics of a master account revolve around the two critical concepts of aggregation and allocation.
+Here is the lifecycle of a master account trade: 1.
+Aggregation: The manager views the total available buying power and the net positions of all linked sub-accounts.
 When they decide to buy a security, they place a single order from the master account.
-This aggregation allows for better execution prices (by entering the market with size) and reduced commission costs.
-2. **Execution:** The broker executes the trade as a single block.
-For example, buying 10,000 shares of Apple (AAPL).
-3. **Allocation:** Once the trade is filled, the shares are distributed to the specific sub-accounts.
-The manager might allocate 1,000 shares to Client A, 5,000 to Client B, and 4,000 to Client C. 4. **Clearing and Settlement:** The clearing firm processes the trade so that each sub-account officially owns its specific portion of shares.
-The master account itself often holds no positions overnight; it acts merely as a conduit. **Omnibus vs. Segregated:** In some structures (Omnibus), the broker only sees the master account, and the firm keeps internal records of who owns what.
-In others (Segregated), the broker knows exactly which sub-account owns which shares, which is crucial for compliance and insurance protection.
+This aggregation allows for much better execution prices (by entering the market with institutional size) and significantly reduced commission costs compared to individual retail orders.
+2. Execution: The broker executes the trade as a single block.
+For example, the broker might buy 10,000 shares of Apple (AAPL) in one fill rather than 100 separate 100-share fills.
+3. Allocation: Once the trade is filled, the shares are distributed to the specific sub-accounts.
+The manager might allocate 1,000 shares to Client A, 5,000 to Client B, and 4,000 to Client C based on their specific investment mandates.
+4. Clearing and Settlement: The clearing firm processes the trade so that each sub-account officially owns its specific portion of shares.
+Interestingly, the master account itself often holds zero positions overnight; it acts merely as a digital conduit for the sub-accounts.
+Omnibus vs. Segregated: In some structures (Omnibus), the broker only sees the master account, and the firm keeps internal records of who owns what.
+In others (Segregated), the broker knows exactly which sub-account owns which shares, which is crucial for individual compliance and SIPC insurance protection.

 Key Elements of a Master Account Structure